MAPPA

 MAPPA Co., Ltd. (株式会社MAPPA, Kabushiki-gaisha MAPPA) is a Japanese animation studio headquartered in Nakano, Tokyo.
-Founded in 2011 at Suginami, Tokyo by Madhouse co-founder and producer Masao Maruyama, it has produced anime television series including Terror in Resonance, Yuri!!! on Ice, In This Corner of the World, Kakegurui, Banana Fish, Zombie Land Saga, Dororo (with Tezuka Productions), Dorohedoro, Jujutsu Kaisen, Attack on Titan (season 4), Vinland Saga (season 2), Chainsaw Man, Hell's Paradise: Jigokuraku, and Ranma ½ (2024).
+Founded in 2011 at Suginami, Tokyo by Madhouse co-founder and producer Masao Maruyama, it has produced anime television series including Terror in Resonance, Yuri!!! on Ice, Kakegurui, Banana Fish, Zombie Land Saga, Dororo (with Tezuka Productions), Dorohedoro, Jujutsu Kaisen, Attack on Titan (season 4), Vinland Saga (season 2), Chainsaw Man, Hell's Paradise: Jigokuraku, and Ranma ½ (2024).
 MAPPA is an acronym for Maruyama Animation Produce Project Association.

 Business

 History

 The studio was established on June 14, 2011, by Masao Maruyama, a co-founder and former producer of Madhouse, at the age of 70.
 Maruyama served as the company's first representative director, and the studio's initial goal was to produce Sunao Katabuchi's In This Corner of the World.
 Due to financial difficulties at Madhouse, Maruyama and Katabuchi established MAPPA in the hopes of producing the film; however, despite moving studios, the film had a lot of production troubles, and wasn't released until 5 years later.
-Maruyama first started working with Katabuchi for the film in 2010 during Madhouse era, but it took three years to start the production due to difficulties to raising funds.
+Maruyama first started working with Katabuchi for the film in 2010 during the Madhouse era, but it took three years to start the production due to difficulties in raising funds.

-In April 2016, Maruyama resigned as a CEO of the studio and became a chairman, withdrawing his management position and going on to establish Studio M2 to create Pluto (Japanese TV series).
+In April 2016, Maruyama resigned as a CEO of the studio and became a chairman, withdrawing his management position and going on to establish Studio M2 to create Pluto.
 Leaving the studio in hands of animation producer Manabu Otsuka, a founding member of MAPPA and a former employee of Studio 4°C, who became the CEO following Maruyama's official departure.

-In September 2019, Otsuka established Animation Studio Contrail to produce director Sunao Katabuchi's next work.
-Serving as the president for the same.
+In September 2019, Director Sunao Katabuchi established Animation Studio Contrail to produce his next work.
+While Otsuka serving as the representative director for the same.

+In January 2026, MAPPA entered into a strategic partnership with Netflix.

+In February 2026, It was announced that Contrail will cease to exist as an separate legal entity and will be acquired by MAPPA.
+To add, Director Katabuchi said that its just a management shift and they still will be producing under the Contrail name.

-Production System
+Production system

-In addition to the Head Office in Nakano, a studio in Sendai was established in April of 2018 specializing in in-betweening and finishing and a studio in Osaka in March of 2022 that specializes in 3DCGI, To decentralize the excessive concentration of animation production in Tokyo and to bring opportunities for the graduates of the local vocational schools in their own respective region, instead of them having to move to Tokyo.
+In addition to the head office in Nakano, a studio in Sendai was established in April 2018 specializing in in-betweening and finishing and a studio in Osaka in March 2022 that specializes in 3DCGI, To decentralize the excessive concentration of animation production in Tokyo and to bring opportunities for the graduates of the local vocational schools in their own respective region, instead of them having to move to Tokyo.

 Tokyo Studio

-The Tokyo studio consists of production department, CGI department, directing department, animation department, rights division, planning and development department.
+The Tokyo studio consists of a production department, CGI department, directing department, animation department, rights department, and planning and development department.